Flight attendant: Uniform and makeup

 During the mid-1990s, several U.S.-based airlines required female flight attendants to wear shoes with heels.
 Minimum heel heights ranged from 1/2 to 2 in mandated by US Airways.
 Flight attendants at times avoided censure by changing into more comfortable shoes during flights, since their supervisors were less likely to be present there.

 In 2015, the Israeli airline El Al introduced a requirement that female flight attendants wear high heels until passengers had been seated.
 The airline's workers' union stated that the requirement would endanger the health and safety of the flight attendants and instructed its members to ignore the rule.
 Later that year the requirement was removed.

 Until 2016, some female crew members on British Airways were required to wear British Airways' standard "ambassador" uniform, which has not traditionally included trousers.

 In 2019, Virgin Atlantic began to allow its female flight attendants to wear trousers and not wear makeup.

 In 2023, Qantas declared that it had ended uniform rules based on gender.
 Female flight attendants are no longer required to wear high heels, male flight attendants can wear makeup, and flight attendants of any gender can wear the same type of jewellery and have long hair in a ponytail or bun.

+In 2026, Korean Air began to allow its flight attendants to wear sneakers or other more comfortable footwear while performing their in-flight duties, putting an end to a 57-year-old rule requiring that they wear 3-5 centimeter heeled shoes.